mbod/comm2100_S24/syllabus.md

 #### Textbooks

 1. Scharrer, E. and Ramasubramanian, S. (2021) *Quantitative Research Methods in Communication: The Power of Numbers for Social Justice*.
 Routledge (Available online through the library)
    * There will be weekly readings from this book aligned with the topics for the lectures.
-The quizes will be primarily based on the content of these readings.
+The quizzes will be primarily based on the content of these readings.
    * This book is referenced as __S&R__ in the schedule below.<br/><br/>

 2. Wickham, H. and Grolemund.
 G. (2017) *R for Data Science*.
 O'Reilly Media.